moinakdas/Anemometer-Calibration-Unit-Controller/README.md

 ## Prerequisites

 1. Ensure that the correct version of MATLAB is installed on your system.
-As of 2025, this code runs on MATLAB 2023b (Windows).
+As of May 2025, this code runs on MATLAB 2023b (Windows).

 2. Install the MATLAB Support for MiniGW-w64 C/C++ Compiler from the Add-On Explorer page.